Holy Wood (In the Shadow of the Valley of Death): Concept and themes

 The phrase "guns, god and government" is repeated multiple times throughout the album.
-It is suggested that these are the root cause of violence, and the album examines the role conservative American culture supposedly played in the Columbine massacre: specifically, what Manson perceived as its advocacy of gun culture, the inadequacies of traditional family values, the American inclination toward war-mongering solely for profit, and the Christian right's proclivity for moral panic.
+It is suggested that these are the root cause of violence, and the album examines the role conservative American culture played in the Columbine massacre: specifically, what Manson perceived as its advocacy of gun culture, the inadequacies and negative effects of traditional family values, the American inclination toward war-mongering solely for profit, and the Christian right's proclivity for moral panic.
 This glorification of violence within mainstream American culture is the central theme of the record.
 A substantive portion of the record analyzes the cultural role of Jesus Christ, specifically Manson's view that the image of his crucifixion was the origin of celebrity.
 Manson said that while his previous work argued against the Bible's content, for the purpose of Holy Wood, he instead looked for things in the Bible to which he could relate.
 He developed an opinion that Christ was a revolutionary figure—a person who was killed for having dangerous opinions, and whose image was later exploited and merchandised for financial gain in the name of free market capitalism.

 Christ's death is also compared to Abraham Zapruder's film of the assassination of John F. Kennedy, which Manson called "the only thing that's happened in modern times to equal the crucifixion."
 He watched the clip many times as a child, and said it was the most violent thing he had ever seen.
 John Lennon is also referred to on the album as an assassinated icon murdered by a born-again Christian, Mark David Chapman, who was incensed by Lennon's "more popular than Jesus" remark.
 While recording Holy Wood, Manson was drawn to The Beatles' 1968 White Album, due to its alleged role in inspiring the Charles Manson "Family" murders, and the parallels he observed between that incident and Columbine, saying: "To my knowledge, it's the first rock n' roll record that's been blamed and linked to violence.
 When you've got "Helter Skelter" [taken from the Beatles song of the same name] written in blood on someone's wall, it's a little more damning than anything I've been blamed for."